- Internet & the Web

 How about another "fear?"

 The fact that Bitcoin values can go to zero at any given time.
-This is perhaps the 'Nightmare on Crypto Street" -- unless you live in Argentina.
+This is perhaps the 'Nightmare on Crypto Street" -- unless you live in Argentina or Venezuela.
 There, the monetary nightmare has become a socioeconomic reality.

 Fears gives us that queasy feeling when we put cash in and receive Bitcoins in return.

 For those in certain parts South America, Bitcoin is a Godsend.
 When nationalized currencies devalue, even Bitcoin is better than nothing.
 But don't forget, BTC can be traded for USD.